 We want to give you the opportunity to get your hands on the books you need.
 So, at LifeSwitch they will be available for ordering, with the last day for ordering being the 3rd November.
 Keep an eye out for The Phase Guides desk in the foyer and have a look through our box set of books available for viewing.
 The Phase Guides are $20 each and the two new books are $25 each.
 And they are worth every dollar, the benefits to your parenting in this stage of your child’s life will be immeasurable.
 Ordering is simple, just pick up an order form from The Phase Guides desk, fill it out and return to The Hub.
 Payments can be made via eftpos, cash or internet banking.

 - Your order will not be processed until payment has been received.

 - Eftpos is available at the LifeSwitch Café, please note on your form if you paid this way.

 - Account details for internet banking can be acquired by emailing firstname.lastname@example.org.

 - The books are not available immediately as they will be shipped from the US and will take a few weeks to arrive.
 We will get in touch once your order is available for collection.

-Whether you child is a baby, toddler, or preschooler, at primary school, intermediate or high school there is a Phase Guide for you.
+Whether you child is a baby, toddler, or preschooler, at primary school, intermediate or high school or now an emerging adult there is a Guide for you.
 I can’t recommend these guides more highly – with minimal words and a whole lot of practicality, they are worth it.
 And more importantly your child is worth it.
 If you have any questions feel free to get in touch by emailing email@example.com.

 |NEW BABY – THE “I NEED YOU NOW” PHASE|